philipwalton/mozart/README.md

 };
 ```

-The above example calls the `addGetters` and `addSetters` methods on `this`, which in the context of the class definition is the contructor itself.
+The above example calls the `addGetters` and `addSetters` methods on `this`, which in the context of the class definition is the constructor itself.
 It could alternatively have been written outside of the class definition:

 ```javascript
 var Citizen = ctor();